McKinley High School (Niles, Ohio)

 Notable alumni include Bo Rein and James D. Johnston, one of the inventors of the MP3 music format.

 Curricular options

 Niles offers AP courses in Calculus AB and English Literature.
-Foreign language courses include French, Italian, and Spanish.
+Foreign language courses include Italian and Spanish.

 The school has recently extended its curriculum by offering students chances to take college courses through Youngstown State University's College Credit Plus program.
 Courses include Calculus, Essay Writing, and Communications.

 Extracurricular activities

 The school is the home of the Red Dragons.
 Niles fields varsity and junior varsity baseball, basketball, bowling, cross country, football, golf, soccer, softball, tennis, track and field, and volleyball teams.
-The school also offers Drama Club, English Festival, Key Club, National Honor Society, Prep Bowl, Students for the Environment, Science Olympiad, Speech and Debate, marching and concert bands, a women’s choir, concert choir, and an audition-required Chamber Choir called Belles and Beaux.
+The school also offers Drama Club, Bible Discussion Club, Ski Club, Key Club, Italian Club, English Festival, National Honor Society, Prep Bowl, Students for the Environment, Mock trial,Speech and Debate, marching and concert bands, a women’s choir, concert choir, and an audition-required Chamber Choir called Belles and Beaux.

 Historical football success

 The Niles McKinley Red Dragon football team was started in 1898.
 They held a 48-game regular season winning streak from 1959 to 1964 and were Ohio State Champions in 1961 and 1963.
 The coach during this period, Tony Mason, went on to accept head coaching positions at University of Arizona and University of Cincinnati, and was elected to the Ohio High School Athletic Association Hall of Fame in 2002.
 They also went undefeated in 1966, and were not only ranked number one team in Ohio, but number five in the United States.